-- 5.5.1 The Proposed Development involves construction of the following elements: - Stripping the topsoil within the BESS compound areas with minor grading to create flat platforms.
+- 5.5.1 The Proposed Development involves construction of the following elements: - Stripping the topsoil within Fields 1 and 2 with minor grading to create flat platforms for the BESS compound and proposed substation.

-- Laying permeable geotextile and build up with permeable stone layers. - Erection of 2.4m high weldmesh fencing around the compounds (steel palisade around the customer substation). - Installation of 888 battery containers, 37 inverter houses, 7 control rooms, 3 shipping containers for storage and one as a welfare unit and four fire water storage tanks. - A large customer substation with elements up to 10m in height. - Extensive landscaping in the form of hedge, tree planting, wetland and biodiverse grassland. - 5.5.2 The layout is presented in Figure 5.8.1 and details of the electrical infrastructure in Figures 5.8.2 and 5.8.3.
-No details for the main substation are available at this stage but the highest elements, the transformers and busbars could be up to 10.7m high.
+- Laying impermeable and permeable geotextile and build up with permeable stone layers. - Erection of 2.4m high weldmesh fencing around the compounds (steel palisade around the customer substation). - Installation of 518 battery containers, 37 inverter houses, 7 control rooms, 3 shipping containers for storage and one as a welfare unit and three fire water storage tanks. - A large customer substation (80m x 150m in footprint with elements up to 12.1m in height). - Extensive landscaping in the form of hedge, tree planting, wetland and biodiverse grassland. - 5.5.2 It is no longer proposed to develop Field 3 (which will remain in agricultural production) and Field 4 will be used entirely for screening planting and achieving high biodiversity net gain.
+The layout is presented in Figure 5.8.1 and details of the electrical infrastructure in Figures 5.8.2 and 5.8.3.